kareemsasa3/arachne/docs/CI_CD_SETUP.md

 }
 ```

-If you do not have real tests yet, a lightweight `test` script such as `echo "No tests specified"` keeps the workflow happy (the `arachne-ui` submodule already ships with `lint` and can mirror this pattern).
+If you do not have real tests yet, a lightweight `test` script such as `echo "No tests specified"` keeps the workflow happy (the `web` submodule already ships with `lint` and can mirror this pattern).

 #### Go Service (arachne)
 The Go service uses standard Go tooling: